emperror/errors/README.md

 import "emperror.dev/errors"

-// ErrSomethingWentWrong is a sentinel error which can be useful within a single API layer. var ErrSomethingWentWrong = errors.NewPlain("something went wrong")
+// ErrSomethingWentWrong is a sentinel error which can be useful within a single API layer. const ErrSomethingWentWrong = errors.Sentinel("something went wrong")

 // ErrMyError is an error that can be returned from a public API. type ErrMyError struct {